dreamcatcher-tech/network/Inbox/2024-03-26 1627 isolates running until terminate.md

 Using git, we should be able to read the tip commit, get the iofile out, and find out if the operation sequence number is still outstanding.

 Might be useful to store io info in the commit object, so it is a single read to find out a lot of these things.

+## Duplicate detection
+Knowing if another process hasn't finished yet is
+This is tricky since we need to determine liveliness.
 ## Recovery
 If the queue message is redelivered, we should
 Tickle the lock to give the other process a chance to respond ?